 Did you enjoy travelling as part of a group?

-Yes, everyone was really like-minded – just good, decent people, all with an interest in the same kinds of things, and appreciation of that.
-They were also perhaps people who, like myself, have travelled a bit further and wider than your typical package holiday, so you can talk about each other’s travel experiences in far flung corners of the world as well as your own.
-That small, sort of little social circle that you form – well, its just good.
+Yes, everyone was really like-minded – just good company, all with an interest and appreciation in the same kinds of things.
+It’s not a typical package holiday, so everyone is interested in travel.
+You can talk about each other’s travel experiences in far flung corners of the world.
+That small, sort of little social circle that you form – well, it’s a good way to travel.

 What did the guides bring to your experience?

 Cathy [Harlow] is a fantastic guide!
-Her knowledge and enthusiasm is second to none – that really rubs off on to you and makes you enjoy the whole experience even more.
-It gets you involved in your surroundings more than perhaps would otherwise be the case if you’re just driving through yourself.
+Her knowledge and enthusiasm is second to none – that really rubs off on you and makes you enjoy the whole experience even more.
+It gets you involved in your surroundings more than perhaps would otherwise be the case if you were travelling independently.

-I now appreciate that travelling with a guide can be more advantageous to myself in terms of the knowledge you can gather, picking out the best spots and things that you might not know about if you were just to turn up to a location yourself
+I now appreciate that travelling with a guide can be more advantageous to myself in terms of the knowledge you can gather.
+They pick out the best spots and you discover things that you might not know about if you were just to turn up to a location yourself.

-Find out more about our Orcas and Aurora small-group holiday combining whale watching and northern lights viewing or contact our team of Iceland travel specialists to discuss options.
+Find out more about our Orcas and Aurora small-group holiday combining whale watching and northern lights viewing.
+Or get in touch for a chat with our Iceland travel specialists on 01737 214 250 to discuss options or send an enquiry.

 Be sure to check out journalist, Mark Rowe’s, experience of the same trip.

-We also encourage you to read about the importance of sustainable travel and wildlife conservation to Discover the World here.
+We also encourage you to read about the importance of responsible travel and wildlife conservation to Discover the World.